puppetlabs/puppet-docs/source/puppet/4.10/upgrade_major_pre.md

 **Note**: PuppetDB remains optional, and you can skip it if you don't use it.

-- If you already use Puppet Server, update it across your infrastructure to the latest 1.1.x release.
+1. If you already use Puppet Server, update it across your infrastructure to the latest 1.1.x release.
-- If you're still using Rack or WEBrick to run your Puppet master, [switch to Puppet Server](/puppetserver/1.1/install_from_packages.html).
+2. If you're still using Rack or WEBrick to run your Puppet master, [switch to Puppet Server](/puppetserver/1.1/install_from_packages.html).
 Puppet Server is designed to be a better-performing drop-in replacement for Rack and WEBrick Puppet masters, which are [deprecated as of Puppet 4.1](/puppet/4.1/reference/release_notes.html#deprecated-rack-and-webrick-web-servers-for-puppet-master).

-  - **This is a big change!** Make sure you can successfully switch to Puppet Server 1.1.x before tackling the Puppet 4 upgrade.
+  **This is a big change!** Make sure you can successfully switch to Puppet Server 1.1.x before tackling the Puppet 4 upgrade.

   - Check out [our overview](/puppetserver/1.1/puppetserver_vs_passenger.html) of what sets Puppet Server apart from a Rack Puppet master.
   - Puppet Server uses 2GB of memory by default.
 Depending on your server's specs, you might have to adjust [how much memory you allocate](/puppetserver/1.1/install_from_packages.html#memory-allocation) to Puppet Server before you launch it.
   - If you run multiple Puppet masters with a single certificate authority, you'll need to edit Puppet Server's `bootstrap.cfg` to [disable the CA service](/puppetserver/1.1/external_ca_configuration.html#disabling-the-internal-puppet-ca-service).
 You'll also need to ensure you're routing traffic to the appropriate node with a load balancer or the agents' [`ca_server`](./configuration.html#caserver) setting.
-- Update all Puppet agents to the latest 3.8.x release.
+3. Update all Puppet agents to the latest 3.8.x release.
-- If you use PuppetDB, [update it](/puppetdb/2.3/upgrade.html) to the latest 2.3.x release, then [update the PuppetDB terminus plugins](/puppetdb/2.3/upgrade.html#upgrading-the-terminus-plugins) on your Puppet Server node to the same release.
+4. If you use PuppetDB, [update it](/puppetdb/2.3/upgrade.html) to the latest 2.3.x release, then [update the PuppetDB terminus plugins](/puppetdb/2.3/upgrade.html#upgrading-the-terminus-plugins) on your Puppet Server node to the same release.
     - Puppet Server 1.x and 2.x look for the PuppetDB termini in two different places.
-The 2.3.x `puppetdb-terminus` package installs the termini in both of them, so the server will still be able to find the plugins after you upgrade.
+The 2.3.x `puppetdb-terminus` package installs the termini in both of them, so the server is able to find the plugins after you upgrade.

 ## Check for deprecated features